Words by Lula Criado

 After graduating from Central Saint Martins, London-based artist Jas Singh has focused on experimenting with the interaction between sound as a language, the internal soundscape of every human body and the architectural spaces associated with the observation of the individual.

 Surveillance has become an insidious system of social control and privacy is dead.
-Today in the UK there is one camera for every 14 citizens and ubiquitous surveillance with electronic equipment such as cameras is only the beginning.
-More concerned with the concept of his work than its aesthetics, Jas Singh has been raising awareness of the global political climate and art is his weapon.
+What’s more, today in the UK there is one camera for every 14 citizens and ubiquitous surveillance with electronic equipment such as cameras is only the beginning.
+Moreover, concerned with the concept of his work than its aesthetics, Jas Singh has been raising awareness of the global political climate and art is his weapon.

 To contemplate…I think…or has that always been there?